TshidisoMofokeng/acad_web/content/authors/admin/_index.md

 superuser: true
 ---

-Tshidiso is an aspiring economist who currently holds an undergraduate degree at the University of Pretoria in BCom Econometrics.
-He has also recently completed a 10 week exchange student program at Fordham University in Emerging Markets and Country Risk Analysis within the field of International Political Economy & Development in New York.
+Tshidiso is an aspiring economist who currently holds an undergraduate and honours degree at the University of Pretoria in BCom Econometrics.
+He completed a 10 week exchange student program at Fordham University in Emerging Markets and Country Risk Analysis within the field of International Political Economy & Development in New York, United States of America.
+He is currently a trainee economist at the Bureau for Economic Research (BER) where he will gain experience in all aspects of business orientated economic analysis.
+In part he will assist with the BER's survey analysis and contribute to the BER Weekly Review newsletter, as well as gain further experience in econometric modelling and forecasting.
 {style="text-align: justify;"}